 The carbon atom has unique characteristics that explain the diversity and number of organic compounds that not only constitute living tissues but are also found in the fuels, foods, medicines and many materials we use in everyday life.
-In this unit students investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including those found in food.
+They conduct practical investigations related to the synthesis and analysis of organic compounds, involving reaction pathways, organic synthesis, identification of functional groups, direct redox titrations, solvent extraction and distillations.